Precision Mensuration

 Caliper-type micrometer measures to 0.0001".

-Measuring anvils are approximately
+Measuring anvils

-The thread mechanism that keeps the anvil from rotating also acts as a somewhat
+The threaded mechanism that keeps the anvil from

 effective lock.